Narcolepsy - The Myth of Somnolence

 Disrupted night's sleep

 Disrupting the sleep-wake regulation in the brain also affects sleep at night, leading to generally lighter sleep and frequent awakenings.
 Although people with narcolepsy often fall asleep quickly, they react more sensitively to waking stimuli and have difficulty sleeping through.
-This means that sleeping at night is generally less restful and the already severe tiredness during the day increases.
+As a result, sleeping at night is generally less restful and the already severe tiredness during the day increases.

 Only a few years ago, researchers were able to find a cause for the mysterious sleeping sickness.
 As a neurological dysfunction, the origin lies basically in an organic, i.e. not psychological impairment of the brain function.
 The hypothalamus is an important control center in the brain and is particularly relevant for the coordination and control of our nervous system.
 Among other things, the messenger substance hypocretin (also called "orexin") is produced here, which, together with other well-known hormones, such as melatonin, plays an important role in maintaining and regulating our sleep-wake behavior.

 Narcolepsy is basically not curable, but it is not life-threatening either.
 Drug therapy is possible, but ultimately those affected have to learn to live with the daily tiredness and sleep attacks.
 Stress, emotionally moving moments and an irregular daily rhythm should be avoided.
 The observance of a few rules of conduct in everyday life has proven itself to avoid the occurrence of muscle relaxation and sudden sleep attacks.
-This includes, for example, a regulated daily rhythm with regular rest or sleep breaks during the day or the renunciation of stimulating substances such as caffeine, alcohol or nicotine, in order not to promote falling asleep quickly on the one hand, but on the other hand to promote sleep itself.
+These include, for example, a regular daily rhythm with regular rest or Sleep breaks during the day or the abstinence of stimulating substances such as caffeine, alcohol or nicotine, in order not to promote falling asleep quickly on the one hand, but to promote sleep itself on the other.
 Because despite many short sleep breaks during the day, it is essential for people with narcolepsy to sleep sufficiently long and restfully in order to be healthy and productive in the long term.

 Narcolepsy is a neurological disorder caused by reduced production of the hormone hypocretin by a dysfunction in the brain.